Damian McKenzie: 2020

+2021

-Damian Mckenzie was named in the All Blacks 36 man squad for the 2021 Steinlager Series.
-Mckenzie was picked at fullback for the first test against Tonga, where he scored the teams first try in a 102-0 win.
+McKenzie was named in the All Blacks' 36-man squad for the 2021 Steinlager Series.
+Mckenzie was picked at fullback for the first test against Tonga, where he scored the team's first try in a 102-0 win.
 Mckenzie was named in the squads for the two tests vs Fiji where the All Blacks comfortably beat Fiji.

-Mckenzie was later named in the All Blacks 36 man squad for the 2021 Rugby Championship.
-Mckenzie was picked at fullback for the first match against Australia where he scored a try and helped the All Blacks to a 33-25 win.
-One week later he started at fullback against Australia where the All Blacks got the win 57-22, Mckenzie notably made a 57 meter long penalty kick in this game.
+McKenzie was later named in the All Blacks 36 man squad for the 2021 Rugby Championship.
+McKenzie was picked at fullback for the first match against Australia where he scored a try and helped the All Blacks to a 33-25 win.
+One week later he started at fullback against Australia where the All Blacks got the win 57-22, McKenzie notably made a 57 meter long penalty kick in this game.
 This win also sealed the Bledisloe Cup for New Zealand.

-He dominated the whole series.
+2022

+After deciding not to resign with NZR & The Chiefs for the 2022 season, McKenzie was not eligible to play for the All Blacks after finishing his contract in Japan for Tokyo Sungoliath.
+In late 2022, McKenzie made 2 appearances for the All Blacks XV in their Northern Tour against Ireland Wolfhounds and the Barbarians at the Tottenham Hotspur Stadium.

+2023

+In 2023, McKenzie started his international year playing the full 80 minutes in Round 1 of The Rugby Championship against Argentina.
+McKenzie played his best game at 10 yet for The All Blacks.
+The following weeks McKenzie was not named in the match day 23, missing out to the likes of Beauden Barrett & Richie Mo’unga.
+He did not play again until Round 5 against Australia, where he set up a try for Shaun Stevenson, but was taken off after 48 minutes for Richie Mo’unga.
+McKenzie was hooked early after a shaky performance in the 10 jersey - with Mo’unga kicking a 79th minute penalty to win the game & cement the 10 jersey.